duckyuck/flare/README.md

 Run your tests, using your favourite test runner, and enjoy the enlightenment Flare brings to your failing tests.

+## Using with ClojureScript

+For ClojureScript, just require `flare.cljs-test` somewhere in your test setup, and voila!
+Enlightened tests are yours to behold.

 ## License

 Copyright © 2015 Anders Furseth